d-krupke/cpsat-primer/README.md

 > :warning: I played around a little with selecting a manual search strategy.
 But even for the coloring, where this may even
 > seem smart, it only gave an advantage for a bad model and after improving the model by symmetry breaking, it performed worse.
-> Further, I assume that CP-SAT can learn the best strategy (Gurobi does such a thing, too) much better dynammically on its own.
+> Further, I assume that CP-SAT can learn the best strategy (Gurobi does such a thing, too) much better dynamically on its own.

 ---